Liberty BASIC: Distinguishing features

-Liberty BASIC allows for procedural programming in a style similar to DOS BASICs that run in console mode, using a default "main window" that displays formatted text and accepts user input.
-It also supports event-driven programming based on a graphical user interface (GUI), using several types of windows that may contain the standard controls such as buttons, menus, textboxes, etc.
+Liberty BASIC allows for procedural programming using a default "main window" that displays formatted text and accepts user input.
+It also supports event-driven programming based on a graphical user interface, using several types of windows that may contain the standard controls such as buttons, menus, textboxes, etc.

 A central idea in creating Liberty BASIC was to model the handling of windows after the syntax for file handling.
 For example, (from the Liberty BASIC Help File):

 "The OPEN command opens communication with a device, which can be a disk file, a window, a dynamic-link library or a serial communications port."